We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The results are shared with you via the 23andMe app, which you must download ahead of time.
 From there, you may decide to share these results with your doctor, build your family tree, or participate in additional testing.

-If you have a personal or family history of risk factors for cardiovascular disease, you may consider testing at home with the EverlyWell Heart Health Test.
-This is a blood test that gathers possible risk factors for heart disease, which is still the deadliest disease in the United States.
+If you have a personal or family history of risk factors for cardiovascular disease, you may consider testing at home with the Everlywell Heart Health Test.
+This is a blood test that gathers possible risk factors for heart disease, a common health ailment in the United States.

-Once you’ve sent in your sample, EverlyWell’s certified lab technicians will measure your cholesterol and triglyceride levels, as well as your level of high-sensitivity C-reactive proteins (hs-CRP) that could indicate inflammation in your body.
+Once you send in your sample, Everlywell’s certified lab technicians will measure your cholesterol and triglyceride levels, as well as your level of high-sensitivity C-reactive proteins (hs-CRP) that could indicate inflammation in your body.
 This test also measures your blood glucose.

 The results of your test are shared through a secure website, for which you’ll create an account.
 Every test is also reviewed by an independent doctor who is board certified in your state.

 While this kit shouldn’t replace your annual checkup or blood testing at your doctor’s office, you may consider using it to gather information in between visits.
 You can then decide to share your results with your doctor immediately or at your next appointment.